-ProRehab, PC is required by law to maintain the privacy of individually identifiable health information about you, to provide this Notice of our legal duties and privacy practices, and to abide by the terms of this Notice.
+ProRehab, PC is required by law to maintain the privacy of individually identifiable health information about you, to provide this Notice of our legal duties and privacy practices, notify affected individuals following a breach of unsecured protected health information and to abide by the terms of this Notice.

 We may use or disclose health information about you for the purpose of your treatment, and also to the extent necessary to obtain payment for treatment and for certain administrative purposes, including evaluation of the quality of care that you receive.
 We may also use or disclose identifiable health information about you without your authorization in certain other circumstances.
 For example, subject to certain requirements, we may give out health information without your authorization for public health purposes, for auditing purposes, for research studies, and for emergencies.
 We also provide health information when required by law.

 Except as otherwise provided in this Notice of Privacy Practices, we will only use or disclose identifiable health information about you pursuant to your written authorization.